chang90/seek-ads/README.md

 node v12.18.3 (better using nvm to install it)

- - Note: This project was written under Windows env, so if you are using Mac and it is not working, check the '\' or '/' problem
+ - Note: This project was written under Windows env, so if you are using Mac, please check the '\' or '/' problem when needed.

 ## Install